projectcalico/calico/docs/source/l3-interconnectFabric.rst

 Calico team would be very interested in discussing the deployment of that model.

-Similarly, if a potential user has VERY constrained ToR switches deployed, the *Downward Default* model may be worthwhile considering.
+Similarly, if a potential user has *very* constrained ToR switches deployed, the *Downward Default* model may be worthwhile considering.

 Appendix